 3 Data-Forward Strategies Risk Managers Can Use to Engage with the C-Suite

-If a risk management department wants to purchase a new insurance coverage or invest in any tools or technologies to help prevent claims from occurring, they’ll need to get approval from a critical group of executives: the C-suite.
+If a risk management department wants to purchase new insurance coverage or invest in any tools or technologies to help prevent claims from occurring, they’ll need to get approval from a critical group of executives: the C-suite.
 In fact, they have to get the buy-in from their C-suite in almost everything they do.

 However, communicating the value of risk management to the C-suite is not always an easy task.
 CEOs and CFOs might believe that their risk departments are only there to purchase insurance policies or manage any claims that occur.
 They often overlook the other tasks risk managers do for their organization, such as creating incident response plans, reducing the number of repeat losses a company faces per year, and preparing the business for emerging exposures — all of which are important to the success of a company.